We'll get back to you quickly

 3. Tell a Story

-To avoid a confusing jumble of facts and figures, you’re going to want to approach infographic design with a story to tell.
+To avoid a confusing jumble of facts and figures, you’re going to want to approach healthcare infographic design with a story to tell.
 When you begin your infographic, consider setting the stage by establishing how and why this topic is relevant to your readers.
 After putting everything into context, you can move into more granular details and statistics.
 Looking back on “How to Leave Worries Behind,” you will notice the infographic is broken up into segments like “How Worry Can Hurt You,” which focuses on the negative side effects of worry, and “How to Worry Less,” which presents a positive solution to the problem posed at the beginning of the infographic.
-Establishing a clear introduction, an informative middle section and a solution-based conclusion is an effective formula for your story-driven infographic.
+Establishing a clear introduction, an informative middle section and a solution-based conclusion is one of the most effective patient education strategies for your story-driven infographic.

-Bringing clarity to the most complex healthcare topics, infographics are an essential tool for response marketing campaigns.
+Bringing clarity to the most complex healthcare topics, infographics are key to the patient education process and they are an essential tool for hospital content marketing campaigns.
 Attention-grabbing and highly shareable, infographics have the power to go viral, expanding reach while positioning your brand as a thought leader.
-If you have yet to incorporate infographics into your marketing strategy, now is the time to adopt this innovative and eye-catching medium.
+If you have yet to incorporate infographics into your healthcare content marketing strategy, now is the time to adopt this innovative and eye-catching medium.